The History of Christmas Lights & How They’ve Changed Over Time

 Elaborate lighting displays set to music controlled by Raspberry Pi or Arduino mini-computers have even become popular projects for young tech-minded students.
 And with the rise of professional holiday lighting services, stunning displays worthy of public awe can be installed at private homes.

-Can I have holiday lights installed at my home?
+Can I have Christmas lights installed on my Twin Cities home?

 The LED lighting technology we use at Rainbow Holiday Design is compatible with most current power sources in residential homes.
 Our team can also help you design the holiday light spectacle of your dreams — whether that’s simple and classic or bold and festive.